 Conclusions and Considerations

 The concepts discussed in this paper can be applied to organizations of any size to assess and develop a customized RM solution.
-Life-science organizations that establish a centralized RM capability can use their resources efficiently thanks to consistent and strategic cross-functional deployment.
+Life-science organizations that establish a centralized resource management capability can use their resources efficiently thanks to consistent and strategic cross-functional deployment.
 Acquis believes RM should be an investment priority for clinical operations to remain competitive today, and to emerge successful in the future.